MicrosoftDocs/azure-devops-docs/docs/pipelines/troubleshooting/troubleshooting.md

 ::: moniker range="azure-devops"

-### Unable to access KeyVault behind firewall from Azure DevOps.
+### Unable to access Azure Key Vault behind firewall from Azure DevOps.

-In such scenarios, the firewall may be blocking the Azure DevOps IP.
-The IP addresses published in the [weekly JSON file](https://www.microsoft.com/download/details.aspx?id=56519)have to be whitelisted.
-Refer [this document](https://docs.microsoft.com/azure/devops/pipelines/agents/hosted?view=azure-devops&tabs=yaml#networking) for more information.
+If you are unable to access Azure Key Vault from your pipeline, the firewall may be blocking the Azure DevOps Services agent IP address.
+The IP addresses published in the [weekly JSON file](https://www.microsoft.com/download/details.aspx?id=56519) must to be allow listed.
+For more information, see [Microsoft-hosted agents: Networking](../agents/hosted.md?view=azure-devops&tabs=yaml#networking).

 ### You don't have enough concurrency